irunasroot/action-awx-template/README.md

     # The job template id to execute.
 This is mutually exclusive with
     #   workflow_job_template_id
     #   One of job_template_id or workflow_job_template_id has to be
-    #   defined in order for the workflow to exeucte
+    #   defined in order for the workflow to execute
     # Variable Context: Job Template
     job_template_id: ''

     # The job template id to execute.
 This is mutually exclusive with
     #   workflow_job_template_id
     #   One of job_template_id or workflow_job_template_id has to be defined
-    #   in order for the workflow to exeucte
+    #   in order for the workflow to execute
     # Variable Context: Workflow Job Template
     workflow_job_template_id: ''

     # Pass extra command line variables to the playbook.
 This is the equivalent
     #   of using --extra-vars.
-The extra_vars variable is evaulated using
+The extra_vars variable is evaluated using
-    #   JSON.parse so while its a string it needs to be a strifiy'd version of
+    #   JSON.parse so while its a string it needs to be a stringify'd version of
     #   a JSON object.
     # Variable Context: Job Template, Workflow Job Template
     extra_vars: ''